Yakhchal/oxlib-utils/README.md

-# oxlib-utils
+# Overview
-Utility scripts for efficiently listing books
+This is simply a place to hold a collection of Work In Progress scripts I've put together for making listing books through the Oxfam interface nicer.